Turkish folklore: Cutting the shoelace

-Passing beneath a blackberry tree
+Passing beneath a bramble

 In Turkish folklore, (Trabzon region, Akçaabat town), childless women, cows that don't get pregnant, and children wetting their beds are supposedly cured by passing under a blackberry bush known as "Avat" (west Trabzon).
 “Avat is believed to be a charm herb of paradise.”

-Shown to the moon
+Shown to the Moon

 In Trabzon and Rize region folklore (Pontic coast of Anatolia).
-Desperate patients with incurable diseases are said to have been shown to the moon on a wooden shovel “If that continues I will put you on a shovel and show you to the moon”(İkizdere town.
-In Çarşıbaşı district of Trabzon province, weak and scrawny babies have been shown to the moon on a shovel and said:
+Desperate patients with incurable diseases are said to have been shown to the Moon on a wooden shovel “If that continues I will put you on a shovel and show you to the moon”(İkizdere town.
+In Çarşıbaşı district of Trabzon province, weak and scrawny babies have been shown to the Moon on a shovel and said:

 “moon! moon!
 Take him!, or cure him”.
-In this tradition, which is a sequel to the paganist beliefs before the monotheist religions, moon cures the patient or takes his/her life.
+In this tradition, which is a sequel to the paganist beliefs before the monotheist religions, the Moon cures the patient or takes his/her life.
 Moon worship is very common among the Caucasian Abkhaz, Svans and Mingrelians ABS 18.